 The wire cleared.
 Now what?

-You acquired a business.
+You bought a business.
 The seller's at the beach.
-You're standing in front of QuickBooks files from 2014, a CRM that lives on the office manager's iPhone, and a team that's been doing it the same way for fifteen years.
-Day 91 is when AI starts to matter.
-We install named AI employees on the stack you inherited — fixed fee, 30 days to live, 90-day handoff.
-So the team you inherited runs the business while you run the next deal.
+You're holding QuickBooks files from 2014, a CRM that lives on the office manager's iPhone, and a team that's run it the same way for fifteen years.
+Day 91 is when AI starts to earn its keep.
+We install named AI employees on the stack you inherited.
+Each one runs a revenue loop — scoped per engagement, 30 days to live, 90-day handoff.
+The team you inherited runs the business.
+You run the next deal.

 Pre-LOI?
 Run the audit on the target before you sign.